Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

 Well, we have to start all over again!

-In writing we call this "Kill your Darlings".
+In writing we call this "Kill your Darlings" ...So bye beautiful `enums`!

 With the beginner's mindset, we simply call this learning.
 It's fun!